nyu-software-engineering/course-materials/slides/unit-testing.md

 ## Javascript

-A unit test example in Javascript using mocha:
+A unit test example in Javascript using `mocha`:

 --